csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 State *and justify* modifications not directly related to any of the following tasks in the markdown file `doc/changes.md` -- simply append to it.

 Note that the provided code-base supports micro-benchmarks.
-Please remove the related code from `meson.build` as well as the `benchmark` directory if you don't use them.
+If you decide not to use them, please remove the related code from `meson.build` as well as the `benchmark` directory.
-Micro-benchmark are not required throughout this course.
+Micro-benchmarks are not required throughout this course.

 ## Task 1